huanfachen/huanfachen.github.io/_posts/2024-06-18-Numerals-and-Units-in-academic-writing.md

 ---
-title: 'Numerals and units in academic writing.md'
+title: 'Numerals and units in academic writing'
 date: 2024-06-18
 permalink: /posts/2024/06/Numerals_and_Units_in_academic_writing/
 tags: